dehmer/flyd/README.md

 console.log(Signal.of(undefined)()) // undefined
 ```

-But once a plain Signal is defined it stays defined:
+But once a Signal is defined it stays defined:

 ```javascript
 const s = Signal.of(1)